norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift across the entire application team.
 It is no longer acceptable that Creative and Product labor ad nauseam with concern for what a page layout says about the brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.

 A set of wireframes illustrates the customer journey across screens and clicks; NLUX designs should illustrate how the conversation between a user and the product must unfold.
 Happy paths, sad paths, external events, tone, language structure, level of engagement - these are all things Product and UX can flesh out in detail with stakeholders, long before a line of code is written.
 Of course not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
-But having a clear, understood vision for the product enables AI Engineers to map out
+But having a clear, understood vision for the product enables AI Engineers to plan and address novel challenges head-on, instead of scrambling on their heels in front of frustrated stakeholders.

 ### Sunset Your Disclaimers
 Here is a banner you won't see:
 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
 The AI Product and Engineering teams are responsible for a consumer experience that is right and reliable, full stop.
 This doesn't mean _the LLM_ needs to get everything right every time - quite the contrary.
-Engineers must orchestrate the holistic interaction of software, inference, and user, in allignment with the vision of product, in order to arrive at a reliable and trustworthy experience.
+Engineers must orchestrate the holistic interaction of software, inference, and user, in alignment with the vision of product, in order to arrive at a reliable and trustworthy experience.

 Unreliable components in systems are not exclusive to Generatve AI, or remotely new to the Software world.
 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 A cop-out would have been to slap an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
 Alternatively, the team could have spent months constructing a labyrinth of brittle branching logic across hundreds of vendors and warehouses.